Measuring Human Perception to Improve Open Set Recognition: Experiments and Results

 \section{Experiments and Results}

-\textbf{Data and Evaluation Metrics.} As mentioned in Sec.~\ref{sec:study}, we use a subset of ImageNet designed for OSR in our experiments.
-For training, 293 classes with a total of 33,548 images were chosen --- all of them are considered known classes.
-Among these 293 classes, 12,428 images from 40 classes have associated human RT measurements.
+\textbf{Data and Evaluation Metrics.} The training data breakdown can be found in Sec.~\ref{sec:study}.
 For validation, 9,058 images are available from the 293 known classes.
 The test set consists of known and unknown images.
 The known test partition consists of the 293 classes seen in training providing a total of 336,453 new images.
 The unknown test partition consists of 42 classes unseen at training --- all are considered to be part of one unknown class with 48,067 images.

 Although various OSR works~\cite{Neal_2018_ECCV, crosr, cacosr} use AUROC as a metric to evaluate performance, we believe that it is somewhat flawed for this problem.
 Importantly, it obscures the performance achieved through the use of a single threshold by combining a large range of thresholds to produce one score.
 Moreover, it does not provide a recommendation for selecting the best threshold.
 AUROC can be used fairly as a metric to assess a model's performance during training or validation, but there should only be one threshold per classifier used in the testing phase, as would be done in operation.
 Knowing this, we chose to use fixed thresholds obtained via experiments with the validation data as our inference thresholds.